tiagobento/watertemplate-engine/README.md

 Water will always search for your template files under `classpath:templates/[locale]/`, where `[locale]` is any locale of your choice.
 The default locale is `Locale.US`.
 It's easy to work this way when you use [Water i18n](watertemplate-i18n).

 ##### How to change the default locale?
 Every `Template` has a method called `getDefaultLocale` which you can override.
-If you want to change the default locale for every template it's recommended that you create a class in the middle of `Template` and your `Templates` which overrides this method and propagade the change to its child classes.
+If you want to change the default locale for every template it's recommended that you create a class in the middle of `Template` and your `Templates` which overrides this method and propagates the change to its child classes.